 It is possible to apply for a course project for courses and for workshops that belong to existing projects.
 The PI has to be employed at a Swedish University/University College at the level of PhD student or higher.

 - Universities, University Colleges and Scientific research centers can use UPPMAX for courses within HPC technology

-It has to be the responsible course organizer/teacher or project owner that apply for the project.
+It has to be the responsible course organizer/teacher or project owner that applies for the project.

 You have to apply for a course project at least 2 weeks before the course/workshop starts.
 The PI is then responsible to check that all participants are connected to the course project in SUPR and have an account at UPPMAX at least 2 days before the start.